Philo Review 2023: Live and On-Demand Streaming

-While other streamers fight to add more channels and games (and hike prices accordingly), Philo’s TV lineup keeps it light n’ breezy.
+If you’re into entertainment and reality shows, Philo is as good live TV streaming gets.
 It offers zero sports or local channels, focusing instead on entertainment (like Comedy Central, Paramount Network, and AMC) and lifestyle (such as A&E, HGTV, and Cooking Channel) networks.

-With Philo, you get 63+ channels for just $25 bucks a month, to be exact.
-Throw in unlimited cloud DVR space (with a 30-day time limit), and Philo adds up to more than a “bare-bones” live TV streaming service.
+With Philo, you get 70+ channels for just $25 a month.
+Throw in unlimited cloud DVR space (with 12 months of show storage), and Philo adds up to more than a “bare-bones” live TV streaming service.

 Sports fans should probably stop reading here, though.
-We’ve reviewed the other streaming services you should check out for your sportsball action.
+Head over to our best streaming services review for the best ways to get your sportsball action.

 Like other live and on-demand TV streaming services, Philo gives you a seven-day free trial to take it for a spin.